polyfony-inc/bundle-rickroller/README.md

 You are good to go.

 ### Hard banning in addition to rickrolling

-In case you don't use a firewall accepting plaintext IP lists and still wish to prevent further access attemps, you can add the following core in your controllers
+In case you don't use a firewall accepting plaintext IP lists and still wish to prevent further access attemps, you can add the following code in your controllers
 ```php
 Offenders::enforce($minimum_offenses = 2, $ignore_older_than = 604800);
 ```